Federer cruises into Australian Open semis

 But Federer broke back and held in a key game, at 4-5, executing a gutsy second serve when 15-30 down.

-The former world No1 broke with a passing shot in the next game to end Zverev's hopes, and halt the drama which had threatened to unfold.
+The former world No. 1 broke with a passing shot in the next game to end Zverev's hopes and halt the drama which had threatened to unfold.

 Fiery exchange between Wawrinka & Tsonga

-The pair, always considered to be on good terms, jawed while in their chairs after Wawrinka claimed the opening set, though neither would reveal afterwards what the spat was about.
+The pair, always considered to be on good terms, jawed while in their chairs after Wawrinka claimed the opening set, though neither would reveal afterward what the spat was about.

 "You can have some tension during the match between players," Wawrinka told reporters.